opendp/opendp/docs/source/user/application-structure.rst

 * :func:`opendp.mod.binary_search_param`: Same as binary_search_chain, but returns the discovered parameter.
 * :func:`opendp.mod.binary_search`: Pass a predicate function and bounds.
 Returns the discovered parameter.
 Useful when you just want to solve for ``d_in`` or ``d_out``.

-It might be helpful to go through an example on how to use this.

 .. _determining-accuracy:

 Determining Accuracy
 --------------------

-The library contains utilities to estimate accuracy at a given noise scale and statistical significance level, or derive the necessary noise scale to meet a given target accuracy and statistical significance level.
+The library contains utilities to estimate accuracy at a given noise scale and statistical significance level or derive the necessary noise scale to meet a given target accuracy and statistical significance level.

 The noise scale may be either laplace or gaussian.